 Essentially, you fund the appraisal district’s budget through your taxes and pay again to prove it when they overvalue your property.
 Seems like a stacked deck, doesn’t it?

 Businesses and property managers are usually the only taxpayers who can afford the costs of arguing their valuation.
 This creates a perfect opening for the common talking point that homeowners are forced to carry the burden when businesses fight their appraisals.
 But it’s the flawed process that forces businesses to fight for fairness and accuracy in the first place.

 No property owner wants to go down the path of litigation.
 But litigation often resolves disputes quickly because it allows more time to evaluate the property and its specifics.
 The extremely rushed appraisal and protest process is simply too compressed to be of much use.

 Fairness in the system would improve — and litigation would be reduced — with real transparency in the appraisal review boards and processes.
 It’s time to hold appraisal boards accountable by making those positions elected, not appointed.

-In addition, before we talk about rates, fixes, caps or anything else, we need to strengthen the requirements for serving on an appraisal review board.
+In addition, before we talk about rates, fixes, caps or anything else, take a look at the site here as we need to strengthen the requirements for serving on an appraisal review board.
 The boards are typically composed of retired Texans with little or no experience in real estate, cap rates, expense ratios and national debt/lending trends.
 That needs to change.